MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > [!NOTE]
 > If your account does not have sufficient permissions to create a service principal, you see an error message containing "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.

+## Get an existing service principal

+Once a service principal is created, you may need to retrieve the credentials.
+This is done with the [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list) command.
+This command allows you to filter on display names (`--display-name`), service principal names (`--spn`), or service principals created by the signed-in user (`--show-mine`).
+Filtering the results of the `az ad sp list` command with one of these methods is recommended.
+By default the list contains the first 100 entries, or the `--all` parameter is used to retrieve all service principals within an organization.
+Because of the volume of service principals for some tenants, these commands may take a long time to complete.

 ## Manage service principal roles